Rare Cartier pendant resurfaces

 ‘a fear of impending tragedy clouded the Egyptian expedition.
 Collectors disembarrassed themselves of their treasures and rushed to commit them to the British Museum.’

-Lot 591, this stunning pendant, forms part of the Fine Jewellery sale taking place on 29th and 30th January at our City Centre Salerooms and sold for £69,300 (inc. buyer's premium) against a pre-sale estimate of £20,000-£30,000.
+Lot 591, this stunning pendant, formed part of the Fine Jewellery sale that took place on 29th and 30th January at our City Centre Salerooms and sold for £69,300 (inc. buyer's premium) against a pre-sale estimate of £20,000-£30,000.